Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Clemson vs. North Carolina Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup across individual sportsbooks.
+Check out the odds, spread and over/under for this matchup posted on individual sportsbooks.

 |Favorite